mkierzenka/SWDevProj/report/doc.md

 DataFrame's data storage will change.
 In previous assignments, DataFrames held all of their data in columns and rows.
 However we now want to make them distributed.
-Instead of storing the actual data, frames will now hold a DistributedArray.
-This array will hold keys that map to chunks of the DataFrame's data.
+Instead of storing the actual data, frames will now hold a DistributedArray of Columns.
+This array will hold keys that map to the individual Columns.
+Each Column will be a DistributedArray of Chunks.

 The DataFrame will hold a KVStore object so that it can look up data as requested by the user.

 The DataFrame will have methods that support converting data types into frames.
-An example is fromArray; it will take in an array of a certain type, and it will return the DataFrame version.
-It will do so by breaking up the array into chunks; each chunk will be assigned a key to be stored in the distributed KV system.
-The key will then be added to the frame's distributed array.
-Once the array is completely broken up and stored, the DataFrame will be serialized and stored under its key in the distributed system.
+An example is fromArray; it will take in an array of a certain type, and it will return the DataFrame version (add the values in one new column).
+It will generate a new key for the Column, then break up the array into chunks; each chunk will be assigned a key to be stored in the distributed KV system.
+The key will then be added to the column's distributed array.
+Once the input array is completely broken up and stored, the DataFrame will be serialized and stored under its key in the distributed system.

 Fields:
--DistributedArray (to hold keys to the DataFrame's chunks of data)
+-DistributedArray (to hold columns)
 -KVStore: to look up data using the keys in the DistributedArray
 -Schema: keeps track of the DataFrame's column structure

 Methods (new ones we anticipate):
 -all the methods that create a DataFrame from a data type (ex. fromArray, fromScalar, etc.)
 -local_map: perform an operation on all data that is only held on a certain node

+*Column: Based on our previous assignments, however, now stores data in the distributed KV Store instead of locally.
+A Column will be a DistributedArray where each Key points to a Value containing a fixed sized number of elements that belong in this Column.
+Column will be more of an interface/abstract class, there will be typed columns for each supported datatype.

+Fields:
+-DistributedArray (to hold blocks of values)
+-size: number of elements in the column (!= number of keys in array)
+Methods:
+-most methods from before, for getting data from the column. not 'set' methods

 *Serializer: This class will be similar to the one started in Assignment 6.
 It will be in charge of serializing and deserializing data, and buffering the result.
 The Serializer